About the Lowry Foundation

 Since the beginning, the stated mission of The Lowry Foundation has been to enhance the quality of life and public spaces in Lowry.
 In addition to the artwork and Chapel, The Foundation has worked to achieve its mission by providing a free lecture series, a small community grants program and an Art Show and Sale among other activities.
 In 2019, in an acknowledgement of the unique intersection of Lowry’s history and its new form as an urban community, The Foundation board approved a restated mission” to preserve the legacy and strengthen the community of Lowry”.
 This restatement has led to a new emphasis on rehabilitating the Chapel structure, offering tours of the historic Air Force sites that still exist in the community, and in 2019 planning the 25th anniversary celebration which commemorate the closing of the Air Force Base and the birth of the Lowry Community.
 In addition, a new Silver Ropes Volunteer Corps has been launched that is reminiscent of a Silver Ropes group that existed on the old Air Force Base.

-The Lowry Foundation offices are located at
+The Lowry Foundation office is located at

 The Historic Eisenhower Chapel

-293 Roslyn St.
+293 Roslyn Street

 Denver, CO 80230

-The Lowry Foundation is a registered 501(c)(3) non profit organization
+The Lowry Foundation is a registered 501(c)(3) non-profit organization

 501(c)(3) EIN #84-1439521